day8/office-js-event-handler-memory-leak/README.md

-# Office-Addin-TaskPane-JS
+# Office-Addin-ContentApp-JS

-This repository contains the source code used by the [Yo Office generator](https://github.com/OfficeDev/generator-office) when you create a new Office Add-in that appears in the task pane.
-You can also use this repository as a sample to base your own project from if you choose not to use the generator.
+This repository contains the simplest Content Add-in that is possible to demonstrate that Content Add-ins effectively leak an alarming amount of memory for every single call to `Excel.run()`.

 ## JavaScript